appacademy/Module-6-Resources/README.md

-# Module-6-Resources
+# Module 6 Resources
-The repository for all instruction owned resources for App Academy students enrolled in SWE-Online Module 6
+This repository provides lecture notes, learning objectives, and other resources for App Academy's Module 6.

+## Welcome to Module 6!
+App Academy's Module 6 introduces a new language - Python!
+Here's an overview of each week in Module 6:
+- Week 17: Python syntax and data structures
+- Week 18: Building a backend server with Python
+- Week 19: Docker
+- Week 20: Group projects